General FAQs

 What do participants do during the installation?

-Our projects are led by GRID staff who give the project participants direction about what to do and how to do it.
+Our projects are led by GRID team members who give the project participants direction about what to do and how to do it.
 Participants are welcome engage as much or as little as they would like.
 We typically work in small groups and each project is different.
 Some examples of things participants do include: installing solar modules and racking, mounting and hooking up batteries, hanging and wiring inverters and charge controllers, and installing and wiring light sockets, outlets and switches inside the building, digging trenches and laying irrigation tubes, and installing cook stoves.
 Beyond the installation, participants can also move or clean equipment, play with the kids in the community, rest, take photos, create a community map, or perform other tasks related to the project.
 The group usually works from morning until evening for three days, but there is no set schedule since each installation is unique.

 Do I need to speak Spanish or Nepali?